brageon/debt/README.md

 **Emphases of Zeal:**
 Story: iteration, antithesis, direct proportion, pause, inverse proportion, suspense, surprise, terminal position, initial position.
 Enneagram: 1-9.
 If 2w1 antithesis-iteration happen with "green" than the author are rigid but not dogmatic.
 1) established community and testimonals, 2) the product looking like a bigger brand, 3) same key words.

-**Perspective Pyramid:**
+# Perspective Pyramid:
 A toddler can make a story.
 A twelve year old can make ensemble cast.
 A 17y can make coherent stories.
 A 25y can earn money in the grey zone of the law - blockchain.
 A 30y can adjust his fantasy to the dice outcome.
 D1+D3 is (1) while (3) Facebook.
 The decision to post museum visits are impartially approved.
 A 35y can make long-lasting patterns such as lucky numbers (rule of 72).
+Check out *rest/oanc* for more examples.

-**Tech Debt Use Cases:**
+**Tech Debt Use Case:**
 Consider syntax thinking before Excel.
 Here is Fintech:
 ```
 SAC = {[(liquidity / profit) - (brutto / solidity)] - []^-1} / 2 (27 Jones, 41 In)